gauravfodekar/NodeJSNotes/README.md

 In Express.js, you can use these HTTP methods to define routes and specify how the server should respond to different types of requests.
 Each method corresponds to a specific route in your application, and you can define the associated request handling logic using middleware functions and route handlers.

-58 #dot create server dot listen dot use dot gate dot post dot put dot delete dot route what is the purpose of these methods in express?
+58. # dot create server dot listen dot use dot gate dot post dot put dot delete dot route what is the purpose of these methods in express?
 In Express.js, the methods you mentioned (`createServer`, `listen`, `use`, `get`, `post`, `put`, `delete`, and `route`) are used to create, configure, and manage an Express application.
 Each of these methods serves a specific purpose in defining routes, middleware, and setting up the server.
 Let's take a closer look at their individual purposes:

 1. **createServer**: